Quantifying With Only Positive Training Data: Analysis on TIcE's time complexity

-If there is not enough data to use all attributes, but, again, each attribute is used \textit{only once}, and divide the data in half, the complexity is $O(n^2)$, since the maximum height is $\log_2n$ and $2^{\log_2n} = n$.
+If there is not enough data to use all attributes, but, again, each attribute is used \textit{only once} and data {is always halved}, the complexity is $O(n^2)$, since the maximum height is $\log_2n$ and $2^{\log_2n} = n$.
 Therefore, the general complexity of the algorithm is $O(\min(n^2, 2^mn))$ when each feature is used only once and the data is divided in half, which is significantly higher than the $O(mn)$ stated by \cite{bekker2018estimating}.
 If the attributes can be used more than once and/or the data is not evenly divided after each split, the complexity is even higher.
 This fact emphasizes the overly optimistic initial assessment of \cite{bekker2018estimating}.